12

 In the past year, it has been performed live here and there, but I offer you the FIRST and ONLY commercially available recording of this short work.
 I recorded it on my personal Steinway D in Morgan Hall at Kennesaw University.
 It’s a single; only $.99 on iTunes.

-I’m currently finalizing an entire album of Schubert and Brahms to be released in April, but I thought I would go ahead and release this single.
+I’m currently finalizing an entire album of Schubert and Brahms to be released later this year, but I thought I would go ahead and release this single.

 Please enjoy!
 And purchase!
 And leave me a great review!